Women's sexual health: Talking about your sexual needs

 For many women, particularly those who are older than 40 or who have gone through menopause, physical desire isn't the primary motivation for sex.
 A woman might be motivated to have sex to feel close to her partner or to show her feelings.

-What it means to be sexually satisfied differs for everyone.
+Sexual satisfaction differs for everyone.
 Many factors influence sexual response, including how you feel about your partner, how you feel about yourself, your health, and your religious and cultural upbringing.
 If you have concerns about your sex life, or you just want to find ways to enhance it, a good first step is talking with your partner.

 Women's sexual health: Start by talking about your needs

-It's not always easy to talk about your sexual desires; however, your partner can't read your mind.
-Sharing your thoughts and expectations about your sexual experiences can bring you closer together and help you experience greater sexual enjoyment.
-To get started:
+It might not be easy for you to talk about your sexual desires, but your partner can't read your mind.
+Sharing your thoughts and expectations about your sexual experiences can bring you closer and help you achieve greater sexual enjoyment.

 - Admit your discomfort.
 If you feel anxious, say so.
-Opening up about your concerns may help you start the conversation.
-Explain to your partner if you feel a little shy about discussing what you want, and ask for reassurance that your partner is open to the conversation.
+Opening up about your concerns might help you start the conversation.
+Tell your partner if you feel shy about discussing what you want, and ask for reassurance that your partner is open to the conversation.

 - Start talking.
-Once you begin the discussion, your confidence and comfort level may increase.
+Talking might help you increase your confidence and comfort level.

 - Set a time limit.
 Avoid overwhelming each other with a lengthy talk.
 By devoting 15-minute conversations to the topic, you might find it easier to stay within your emotional comfort zones.

 - Talk regularly.
-Your conversations about sexual experiences and desires will get easier the more you talk.
+Your conversations about sex will get easier the more you talk.